 Accounting cycle, also known as accounting process or book-keeping process is the start-to-end process that is followed sequentially, or at times, simultaneously for recording the financial and accounting events that occur in a business organization.

 In earlier times, these steps were followed manually and sequentially by an accountant.
 But these days, many software, like Tally, SAP, ERP, etc complete all the steps involved in accounting cycle simultaneously, and the user is just required to initiate the process by providing the relevant financial data.

 Steps in accounting cycle:

-The next step in the accounting cycle is to organize the various accounts by preparing the financial statements, namely, income statement and balance sheet.
-The income statement shows all the expenses incurred and incomes earned by the organization during a financial period.
-The balance sheet is a depiction of the financial position of the business and displays the various assets owned and liabilities owed (to owners and outsiders) by and organization.
+The next step of accounting cycle is to organize the various accounts by preparing two important financial statements, namely, income statement and balance sheet.
+The income statement lists all expenses incurred as well as all revenues collected by the entity during its financial period.
+These expenses and revenues are compared to reveal the net income earned or net loss sustained by the entity during the period.